 Newly qualified doctors face ‘recurring cycle of debt’, BMA warns

-Some doctors are driving Ubers and working in bars in order to get additional income, the union claims.

-It added that students from poorer backgrounds are hit hardest and has now called on the government to address the funding gap and make a career in medicine accessible to as many people as possible.
+Students from poorer backgrounds are hit hardest, the union claims, as it calls on the Government to address the funding gap and make a career in medicine accessible to people from as many backgrounds as possible.

 Students in their final undergraduate year, along with those in the later years of a post-graduate medical degree, get a reduced student loan alongside an NHS bursary.